 There’s a very strong emphasis on the practical applications of meditation.
 He explains how a practice can aid us in working through our own inner difficulties and in fostering positive states of mind (emotional stability, attention, day-to-day calme etc.) Highly recommended.

 Meditation for Your Life (Robert Butera)

 Robert Butera is a yoga teacher with a great deal of experience studying contemplative practices from an academic standpoint.
 That said, his work is never stuffy!
-The book outlines six different types of meditation – breath, visualization, mantra, devotion, mindfulness, contemplative enquiry – and the emphasis is on finding the best one for your particular temperament.
+The book outlines six different types of meditation – breath, visualization, mantra, devotion, mindfulness, contemplative inquiry – and the emphasis is on finding the best one for your particular temperament.

 It’s a great manual, especially because of the personal approach, and Butera’s deep knowledge of his subject shines through on every page.
 It’s a longer book so it may be best-suited for those with a little more time.